 Add ½ tsp. olive oil and zucchini to hot pan.
 Stir occasionally until lightly brown, 3-4 minutes.

 Add white wine, garlic, and paprika.
-Cook until wine is mostly evaporated, 1-3 minutes.
+Stir often until wine is mostly evaporated, 1-3 minutes.

 Season with a pinch of salt and remove from burner.

-Plate dish as pictured on front of card, removing salmon skin with a fork, if desired.
+Plate dish as pictured on front of card, removing salmon skin with a fork, if desired and placing green goddess sauce next to salmon.
 Bon appétit!